zwets/gene-paths/README.md

 # gene-paths

-Determine gene order and orientation in assemblies
+_Determine gene order and orientation in assemblies._

 ## Motivation

-These tools were developed to help anser the question "where are genes relative to each other?"
+These tools  were developed to help answer the question "where are genes relative to each other?"
 For instance, when typing _Staphyloccos aureus_ SCCmec cassettes, it is relevant whether IS431 is up- or downstream of the _mecA_ gene, and whether it is inverted.